- Teaches students:

-My name is Michelle Packman (yes, kinda like the video game!), and I'm a professional, full-time cellist and music teacher in Southern California.
+My name is Michelle, and I'm an "older student" at the internationally renowned Berklee College of Music in Boston.
+For years I was a professional, full-time cellist and music teacher in Southern California.

 It's because I had so many awesome, loving, caring mentors who were there for me all of those times I got down on myself and felt like giving up.
 Those moments on the road to fulfillment are huge stepping stones, moments I will never forget and always have to lean on when I am filled with doubt.
 The power of an encouraging word of a mentor is priceless, and I believe the blessings I have are a testament to the presence of compassionate mentors in my life.

-I've been teaching music for almost ten years, reaching hundreds of brilliant kids since I started teaching in my parents' house as a high school aged "orchestra member in-training", up through college and now in several teaching studios.
+I've been teaching music for almost ten years, reaching hundreds of brilliant kids since I started teaching.
 I've always tried to be for my students like those mentors who were there for me.

 My teaching philosophy is centered around fostering a connection between music and happiness.
 The necessarily includes loads of encouragement, fun, the occasional happy dance, discovering musical intuition (basic improvisation and listening), a holistic knowledge of music (basic theory and history), anxiety management, and life-long lessons about the value of concentration and hard work.
 I believe in getting to know my students personally, and usually take some time out of every lesson to catch up on my students' lives.
 This may seem like a waste of time, but in fact is extremely important for the student to feel as though they belong in my studio and, in a broader sense, the world of music.

 Thanks so much for taking the time to read about my life and my teaching.
 Please ask any questions!
 I respond quickly and will get back to you asap!